 - A refusal or failure to consider subjective and objective medical evidence that supports your claim for disability insurance benefits?

-If you are a professional with disability insurance through Berkshire/Guardian, you need to present a full and complete picture of your situation in your initial claim for disability insurance benefits.
+If you are a professional with disability insurance through Berkshire/Guardian, you need to present a full and complete picture of your duties preclaim based on time spent and money earned in your initial claim for disability insurance benefits.
 For doctors, dentists, and lawyers that may include reporting your pre-disability coding or billing for the frequency of procedures or surgeries you performed, to accurately document your material and substantial duties of your occupation at the beginning of the claim.
-An experienced individual disability insurance lawyer can help you compile and present a thorough claim for Berkshire/Guardian individual disability insurance benefits.
+An experienced individual disability insurance lawyer can help you compile and present a thorough, comprehensive claim for Berkshire/Guardian individual disability insurance benefits.